deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 She shuddered. "*Yuurgh.* Just the *thought* of that…!"

 "I know, right?"
-Baseball agreed.
+BASEBALL agreed.
 "Fuckin' shoot me, if it ever happens to me."

 This sparked universal agreement.
 "So you're basically having a '*who would win in a fight?*' conversation."
 Kovač noted.
 "Very macho.
 You're good, Firth."